Eric Schmidt: Privacy

 Publicly Schmidt stated that, as paraphrased by CNN/Money, "there has to be a trade-off between privacy concerns and functionality."
 His explanations referenced "Don't Be Evil".

 During an interview aired on December 3, 2009, on the CNBC documentary "Inside the Mind of Google," Schmidt was asked, "People are treating Google like their most trusted friend.
 Should they be?"
 He replied: "I think judgment matters.
 If you have something that you don't want anyone to know, maybe you shouldn't be doing it in the first place.
 But if you really need that kind of privacy, the reality is that search engines, including Google, do retain this information for some time.
 And it's important, for example, that we are all subject in the United States to the Patriot Act.
 It is possible that information could be made available to the authorities."

 At the Techonomy conference on August 4, 2010, Schmidt expressed that technology is good.
 And he said that the only way to manage the challenges is "much greater transparency and no anonymity."
 Schmidt also stated that in an era of asymmetric threats, "true anonymity is too dangerous."
 However, at the 2013 Hay Festival, Schmidt expressed concern that sharing of personal information was too rampant and could have a negative effect, particularly on teenagers, stating that "we have never had a generation with a full photographic, digital record of what they did", declaring that "We have a point at which we [Google] forget information we know about you because it is the right thing to do.
 There are situations in life that it's better that they don't exist."

 In 2013, Schmidt stated that the government surveillance in the United States was the "nature of our society" and that he was not going to "pass judgment on that".
 However, on the revelation that the NSA has been secretly spying on Google's data centers worldwide, he called the practice "outrageous" and criticized the NSA's collection of Americans phone records.

+In 2025, Schmidt was accused of having "built an insider “backdoor” to Google servers with a team of Google engineers in order to spy on Google employees.
+Accordingly, the backdoor enabled him to access anyone’s Google Account and private information."